-- (A) Each FOOD ESTABLISHMENT shall have a designated PERSON IN CHARGE responsible for knowledge of, and compliance with, these Regulations.
-The PERSON IN CHARGE shall be ON SITE and accessible Restrooms must be available for use by food handlers during all hours of operation of the FOOD ESTABLISHMENT.
+Each FOOD ESTABLISHMENT shall have a designated PERSON IN CHARGE responsible for knowledge of, and compliance with, these Regulations.
+The PERSON IN CHARGE shall be ON-SITE and accessible during all hours of operation of the FOOD ESTABLISHMENT.
 Facilities without a PERSON IN CHARGE shall not be APPROVED to open.
+13-401.13 FOOD Source

-13-401.13 FOOD Source. - (A) All FOOD shall be obtained from an APPROVED SOURCE acceptable to the HEALTH AUTHORITY.
-Homecanned FOOD is prohibited. - (B) No preparation or storage of FOOD shall occur at a private residence or anywhere other than at a PERMITted FOOD ESTABLISHMENT. - (1) Written documentation from the PERMITTED FOOD ESTABLISHMENT/COMMISSARY, grantingstorage at their locations, shall be provided to the HEALTH AUTHORITY. - (2) In the absence of a PERMITted FOOD ESTABLISHMENT, same day receipts for all FOOD shall be available ON-SITE for review by the HEALTH AUTHORITY upon request. - (C) lce, which is intended for human consumption or cooling purposes, shall be obtained from an APPROVED SOLIRCE.
+- (A) All FOOD shall be obtained from an APPROVED SOURCE acceptable to the HEALTH AUTHORITY.
+Homecanned FOOD is prohibited. - (B) No preparation or storage of FOOD shall occur at a private residence or anywhere other than at a PERMITTED FOOD ESTABLISHMENT. - (1) Written documentation from the PERMITTED FOOD ESTABLISHMENT/COMMISSARY, granting storage at their locations, shall be provided to the HEALTH AUTHORITY. - (2) In the absence of a PERMITTED FOOD ESTABLISHMENT, same day receipts for all FOOD shall be available ON-SITE for review by the HEALTH AUTHORITY upon request. - (C) Ice, which is intended for human consumption or cooling purposes, shall be obtained from an APPROVED SOURCE.

-13 401.14 FOOD Preparation
+13-401.14 FOOD Preparation

-FOOD handling and preparation shall take place within the ANCILLARY FOOD ESTABLISHMENT unless prepared at a permanent FOOD ESTABLISHMENT having a current PERMIT.
+All FOOD handling and preparation shall take place within the ANCILLARY FOOD ESTABLISHMENT unless prepared at a permanent FOOD ESTABLISHMENT having a current PERMIT.